Looking for Halloween bargains that won’t put a scare in your budget? You’re not alone.

 5. Check out thrift stores

 From antique gowns to stoles and top-hats, your local used clothing store can be a gold mine of costume materials.
 Some of them even stock pre-used Halloween costumes for kids and adults.
 Goodwill even has a costume generator app, to help you design your Halloween look out of existing inventory.
+In addition to finding costumes for Halloween on a budget, you may find bargaisn on other needed items.

 6. Hand it down